CL-BZH/Hex_game_AI/README.md

 ```
 ### Options
 In the Makefile:
-If you wish to use ncurses instead as the default terminal uncomment the lines
+If you wish to use ncurses instead of the default terminal uncomment the lines
 ```bash
 #CPPFLAGS += -D_NCURSES
 and